Welcome to Easy EdgeDB! It’s an illustrated textbook designed as a one-stop shop for learning EdgeDB.

 It’s copyright free.
 Our book only scratches the surface of what a real database for a game based on this book would be like, but who knows?
 Maybe some readers will like it enough to take the concept a bit farther and make it into the real thing.
 And if that’s the case, then an open source database software based on a book completely free of copyright is the best way to start.

 We want to give as many people as possible the opportunity to sit down and give EdgeDB a try, and so we’ve opted for a style of writing that’s simple and straightforward.
-Not baby talk, just plain English.
 We have three types of people in mind here:

-People unfamiliar with how to build a database but ready to understand how they work if the concepts are explained in a straightforward way,
+People unfamiliar with databases but ready to understand how they work if the concepts are explained in a straightforward way,

-People who are familiar with databases but maybe aren’t in the mood to wade through dense verbiage for a product they’ve never seen before,
+People who are familiar with databases but don’t want to wade through dense verbiage to learn a new database and query language,

 People with English as a second (or third, fourth…) language who would much prefer reading a book in plain English for the same reason.